How to Become a Guitar Teacher

 Still unsure, consider taking a course to get you started.

 Then why are you reading this?
 Just kidding.
-If you’re already a guitar teacher, then we’d love your opinion on these tips.
+If you’re already a guitar teacher, then check out these Music Teaching Abroad jobs!
+We’d also love your opinion on these tips.
 Please share with our community in the comments below!